bolnel/nelsite1/content/articles/pmp-certification-exam-preparation.md

 Traditional project management processes and knowledge areas are covered in detail in the [PMP exam prep course](https://www.udemy.com/course/pmp-certification-exam-prep-course-pmbok-6th-edition/) by Andrew Ramdayal.
 The course also covers the Agile topics from the Exam Content Outline.

-### Rita Mulcahy preparation materials for PMP
+### Process Chart games by Rita Mulcahy

-For decades, the [PMP exam prep book](https://rmcls.com/pmp-exam-prep/) by Rita Mulcahy was considered a must-read for anyone who aims to pass the PMP exam.

-The book is mostly focused on traditional project management processes.
-As the exam shifted towards Agile and the remaining Process domain questions became less tricky, you might be wondering if the book is still relevant.

-While Andrew's course would be sufficient for understanding the PM processes at the level needed to pass the exam, Rita’s book enhances the topics with a wealth of nuance and detail.

-<p class="paragraph_highlight">Exam or not, Rita’s book is a great read from a professional growth perspective.</p>

-### Do I need to memorize process groups and ITTOs for the PMP exam?

-Thankfully, not anymore.
-But you do need to have a solid understanding of what activities occur in each process group and how they’re interconnected.

-[Process Chart Game](https://rmcls.com/process-chart-game-v10/) by Rita Mulcahy helps with learning which activities belong to each of the five process groups: Initiating, Planning, Executing, Monitoring and Controlling, and Closing.
+[Process Chart Game](https://rmcls.com/process-chart-game-v10/) by Rita Mulcahy helps with learning which activities belong to each of the five Waterfall process groups: Initiating, Planning, Executing, Monitoring and Controlling, and Closing.

 The game **doesn’t break** the processes down into 10 knowledge areas (Scope, Schedule, Resource Management, and others).
 But if you know which process group the activity is in, it’s usually easy to figure out which knowledge area it belongs to.